ssdug/Gringotts/README.md

 1. Run the command `Update-Database`
 1. Hit `F5` to start the web application.

+**Note:** This application will run mostly out of the box.
+It has direct dependencies on Active Directory, so some functions will throw an error attempting to validate something in AD.
+Gringotts assures us this will be fixed in a future version.

 ### External Dependencies

 1. [Autofac](https://autofac.org/) - Dependency Intection framework used for service and plugin registration